 The exhibition entitled “The Glove School of the Italian Leather Research Institute.
 A heritage that embraces tradition, education and innovation (1952-1975)” was inaugurated on April 17th 2023 at the headquarter of SSIP, located in the Adriano Olivetti Technology Park in Pozzuoli (Napoli).

-The event is part of the initiatives for the centenary of “Cuoio Pelli Materie Concianti – CPMC”, the official magazine of the Institute whose first issue was published on August 6th 923, as bouletin of the Royal Italian Leather Research Institute, founded in the year 1885.
-The first issue of 2023 of CPMC, has a focus dedicated to “Leather and Made in Italy: the new tools for the sustainability and circularity of productions”.
+The event is part of the initiatives for the centenary of “Cuoio Pelli Materie Concianti – CPMC”, the official magazine of the Institute whose first issue was published on August 6th 1923, as bouletin of the Royal Italian Leather Research Institute, founded in the year 1885.
+The first issue of CPMC in the current year, has a focus dedicated to “Leather and Made in Italy: the new tools for the sustainability and circularity of productions”.

 The initiative was presented for SSIP by the general manager Edoardo Imperiale, Serena Iossa (Head of Polytechnic of Leather) and Carmelina Grosso (Head of the Library), coordinators of the exhibition.
 To follow, the speeches by Patrizia Ranzo (Department of Architecture and Industrial Design and Head of the Vanvitelli Officina, University of Campania Luigi Vanvitelli), Graziano Balducci (President of SSIP), Fulvia Bacchi (General Manager of UNIC – National Union of the Tanning Industry), Armida Filippelli (Councillor for Vocational Training of the Campania Region), Lise Moutoumalaya (General Consul of France in Naples), Sandro Temin (representative of a historic family of glove makers), Carlo Palmieri (President of the Moda Campania Foundation – Mia and Vice President of Sistema Moda Italia) and Gianni Russo (Russo di Casandrino and President LineaPelle, former president of Unic).
 The director of Mann – National Archaeological Museum of Naples Paolo Giulierini spoke via video connection.